marco-cos/mixtape/README.md

 - Users can register an account and login
 - Create a profile with their name, bio, profile picture
 - Explore other user profiles and follow them
-- Like/comment on other user's reviews.
+- Like other user's reviews.
 - Dynamic album pages that updates with new reviews
 - Search for albums and users